 The date period represents the period covered by the journal.
 I have indicated in the list below a general remark about the quality of a particular report and whether any additional list has been included.

-To check information about the arrival of a convict ship a researcher can go to the National Library of Australia historic Australian newspapers web site and carry out a search using the advanced search facility by entering the name of the ship, selecting a date period, and selecting the relevant newspaper.
+To check information about the arrival of an emigrant ship a researcher can go to the National Library of Australia historic Australian newspapers web site Trove and carry out a search using the advanced search facility by entering the name of the ship, selecting a date period, and selecting the relevant newspaper.
 Click on the link below to access this search facility.

 Steps to take using this index

-Check to see if the ship you are interested in is listed.
+Step 1 Check to see if the ship you are interested in is listed in my index.

-Check the National Library of Australia historic newspapers web site to see if there is information about the arrival of a particular ship.
-Also the arrival date can be crossed checked by consulting other shipping web sites.
+Step 6 Check the National Library of Australia historic newspapers website on Trove to see if there is information about the arrival of a particular ship.
+Also the arrival date can be crossed checked by consulting HRA and indents.

 The National Archives at Kew has placed online for free access (PDF files) several complete medical journals as part of it’s Surgeons at Sea project.
 Included is the voyage of the 1838/39 voyage of the emigrant ship Juliana; go to www.nationalarchives.gov.uk/surgeonsatsea/